albertllousas/hexagonal-workshop/workshop_steps/hexagonal/2_internal_api_contract_change.md

 1. Open `src/main/kotlin/hexagonal/infra/inbound/AccountController.kt`
 2. Change the `accountName` field in the `CreateAccountHttpRequest` class to `name` (Remember, without using rename from IDE)
-3. Compile the project
+3. Fix compilation issues
-4. No changes right?
+4. No changes in the business side, right?
 5. Optional: Rename `AccountController` to `AccountHttpAdapter` to be more clear with hexagonal concepts.

 ## What did we do here?